rcereno/DatabaseSystems_Project/docs/APISpec.md

 ### 4.1.
 Reset Shop - `/admin/reset` (POST)

-A call to reset shop will delete all inventory and in-flight carts and reset gold back to 100.
-The shop should take this as an opportunity to remove all of their inventory and set their gold back to 100 as well.
+A call to reset shop will delete all inventory and existing carts of the e-commerce game shop.
+Needs customer ID and cart of games to reset.
+The e-commerce game shop should take this as an opportunity to remove all of their inventory.

 ### 9. Review game - '/games/{game_id}/reviews' (PUT)